 • Utility Drives Value: Tokens should represent one form of utility in a project, be it through governance, staking, or a medium of exchange; otherwise, they are unlikely to sustain value in the long run.

-• First, Use Case; Airdrop Later: The projects should ensure that before initiating an airdrop, it has a clearly defined use case of its token.
-If not, then it means that the only reason for airdrops is creating hype, and the outcome is unprofitable airdrops.
+• First, Use Case; Airdrop Later: The projects should ensure a clearly defined use case for their token before initiating an airdrop.
+If not, it means that the only reason for airdrops is to create hype, and the outcome is unprofitable airdrops.

 1. Oversaturation Diminishes Impact

-Another critical factor contributing to the rise in the number of failed airdrops in 2024 was oversaturation.
-As airdrops continued to increase, investor fatigue began to increase.
-While dozens were executed at the same time, many did not stand out, thus accounting for limited community involvement and low interest in the long term.
+Oversaturation was another critical factor contributing to the rise in failed airdrops in 2024.
+As airdrops continued to increase, investor fatigue began to grow.
+While dozens were executed simultaneously, many did not stand out, thus accounting for limited community involvement and low interest in the long term.

 Key Takeaways:

-• Quality Over Quantity: A project should not do mass airdrop, rather distribute to the actual core user base in small amounts.
+• Quality over Quantity: A project should not do a mass airdrop but distribute small amounts to its core user base.

-• Timing and Planning: This is very important, necessarily having to be done with care in time and in coordination with the bigger goals of the project.
+• Timing and Planning: This is very important, and it must be done with care, on time, and in coordination with the project’s bigger goals.
 An airdrop launched too prematurely in an underdeveloped project risks blowing an opportunity that would have proved impactful otherwise.

 1. Security and Smart Contract Audits are Non-Negotiable

-The recent spike in crypto airdrop scams and technical failures within 2024 has brought into sharp focus the need for really strong security measures and audits of smart contracts.
-Thousands of airdrops went south because of poorly written or untested smart contracts; this resulted in misallocated tokens, their exploit, or even a complete loss of tokens.
-Furthermore, some airdrops have been used as phishing for stealing users’ data or funds.
+The recent spike in crypto airdrop scams and technical failures within 2024 has brought into sharp focus the need for extreme security measures and audits of smart contracts.
+Thousands of airdrops went south because of poorly written or untested smart contracts, which resulted in misallocated tokens, their exploit, or even a complete loss of tokens.
+Furthermore, some airdrops have been used as phishing attempts to steal users’ data or funds.

 Key Takeaways